GeForce 8 series: Problems

 Some chips of the GeForce 8 series (concretely those from the G84 [for example, G84-600-A2] and G86 series) suffer from an overheating problem.
 Nvidia states this issue should not affect many chips, whereas others assert that all of the chips in these series are potentially affected.
 Nvidia CEO Jen-Hsun Huang and CFO Marvin Burkett were involved in a lawsuit filed on September 9, 2008, alleging their knowledge of the flaw, and their intent to hide it.

-End-of-life driver support
+Support

 Nvidia has ceased Windows driver support for GeForce 8 series on April 1, 2016.